 Jay thought.
 “Do you believe in… reincarnation?”

-“Mm… When someone dies they wake in the next eternity.
-Anyone who makes their way to the Mountain becomes a Zephyr.
-But if you don’t go to the Mountain, or if you are incapable of going to the Mountain, you’ll remain in the dunes of limbo.
-The sand eats your soul until nothing is left—so you may be reborn pure and new.
-The next time you die, you’ll have another chance to find the Mountain.”
+“Mm… When we die we wake in the next eternity.
+If we meet the Mountain we become a Zephyr.
+But if you miss the Mountain, the sand eats your soul until nothing is left—so you’re reborn.
+You’ll have another chance to meet the Mountain.”

 “I guess that makes sense.”
 Jay wrote the quote.
-“If linear causality falls apart when we cross the veil, would it be possible for someone to be reborn, uh… alongside their previous life?”
+“Could someone be reborn, uh… alongside their previous life?”

 Jango shrugged.
 “That’s not for me to know.”

-“Hey now.”
+“Hey.”
 The old man bent his cane at him.
-“I’m not just going to drop the ultimate meaning of life in your lap.
+“I’m not gonna drop the meaning of life in your lap.
 If you want the monk treatment, be a monk.”

 “I see.
 Thank you, Virgil Skyy.”
-They bowed to each other, and Jay helped Jango close the door behind him.
+They bowed, and Jay helped Jango close the door behind them.

-Before he left for the inn, Jay walked around the monastery for Leo to see his lantern light.
-He occupied his time by photographing nearby centipede bushes.
-The bushes were squat and woody with more thorns than leaves.
-The centipedes were wrapped in big balls of black chitin held together by their orange legs.
-They were deep in the bush, so the thorns protected them from harvest.
+Jay circled the monastery to show Leo his lantern’s light.
+He occupied his time photographing nearby centipede bushes.
+The bushes had more thorns than leaves.
+The thorns protected their centipedes from harvest.
 Jay settled for photos.

 After an hour, Jay sighed and scanned the dark mountain.
-He had no sight of Leo’s loud red Hawaiian shirt.
-Maybe he’d already nabbed enough centipedes and walked back to the inn.
+He did not see Leo’s loud red Hawaiian shirt.
+Maybe Leo had nabbed his centipedes already and walked to the inn alone.
 Jay returned the way he came, hoping he had enough oil.

-A night’s rest in the inn rejuvenated Jay.
+A night at the inn rejuvenated Jay.
 He ate a continental breakfast of coconut meat and legumes while waiting for the others to wake.
-He made sure to thank the innkeepers for loaning him the lantern, and showed them photos he took of the monastery.
+He thanked the innkeepers for loaning him the lantern, and showed them photos of the monastery.

 Eva sat beside Jay.
-“Jadie, did you see my husband out there?
-Henry didn’t come back to our room last night.”
+“Jadie, did you see my husband last night?
+Henry didn’t come back to our room.”

 “Oh gosh.
-Yes, I did see him.
 He hiked up with me.
-I told him I’d lead him back down in the dark with my lantern, but he didn’t seem like he wanted the help.”
+I told him I’d lead him back with my lantern, but he didn’t want the help.”

 “That sounds like Henry.”

-“I waited for him, but I assumed he came back without me.
+“I assumed he left without me.
 I’m really sorry.
 I hope he’s okay.”

-“This is so like him,” said Eva.
-Her daughter Lilly carried a plate of scrambled eggs to the table and ate without comment.
+“This is so typical,” said Eva.
+Her daughter Lilly ate scrambled eggs without comment.
 “I’m sorry if he bothered you at all.”